BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 {% endhighlight %}

 Methods `rowsCount` and `columnsCount(in:)` make the conversion from sections and items into rows and columns.
 We can safely force unwrap `collectionView` here, because the collection view always has a layout object set.
-The opposite is also true because we are not going to use the layout without the collection view.
+The opposite is also true since we are not going to use the layout without the collection view.

-The method `size(forRow:,column:)` asks a flow layout delegate to provide the size for an item along with some safety checks.
-By doing this we enforce all `UICollectionViewDelegateFlowLayout` to implement this method.
+The method `size(forRow:,column:)` asks a flow layout delegate to provide the size for an item and does several safety checks.
+The validations enforce all flow layout delegates to return sizes of the cells.

 The only thing that is left is small utility method that converts row and column into `IndexPath`:

 {% highlight swift linenos %}

 private extension IndexPath {
     init(row: Int, column: Int) {
         self = IndexPath(item: column, section: row)
     }
 }

 {% endhighlight %}